5-Data Manipulation

 The table will be sorted by city, alphabetically

-- Sort the table by
+⭐ Sort the table by Profit

-function. to order it by the lowest profitable city to the highest profitable city
+function to order it by the lowest profitable city to the highest profitable city.

 USCityProfits <- USCityProfits %>% arrange(totalProfit)

-View the 5 least profitable cities
+⭐ View the 5 least profitable cities.

 USCityProfits <- USCityProfits %>% arrange(sum(totalProfit))